Aer Lingus confirms George Best Belfast City Airport switch

 From the end of March 2013, Aer Lingus will also operate daily flights to Malaga and Faro.

-Belfast International Airport said it was working to fill the "void".'Commercial decision'
+Belfast International Airport said it was working to fill the "void".

 The airline's chief executive Christoph Mueller said "Northern Ireland's vital London connections are secure with Aer Lingus".